nikunjy/parallelStuff/SSSP/ReadMe.txt

 This is implementation of SSSP using threads.
-Need c++11 to compile.
+Needs c++11 to compile.